 - And as earlier mentioned, one slide per one point

-These are only the key points, there may be more, but a reputable graphic design partner will know.
+These are only the key points, there may be more, but a reputable graphic design firm will know.
 They will utilize their knowledge to ensure that your consulting slides follow these rules.

-This probably needs no explanation, however, you must have your information organized to place them in the correct order.
-Think of your presentation as having a story to tell and doing so in a coordinated and appealing way that gets the audience’s attention.
+This needs no explanation, but you must have your information organized to place them in the correct order.
+Think of your presentation designs as having a story to tell and doing so in a coordinated and appealing way that gets the audience’s attention.

 Use infographics, charts, illustrations, or images to stress a point.
 This may seem simple, but some abstract concepts and ideas may be hard to relay in a single slide.
-This is the best time to consult a graphic designer who knows consulting presentations.
+This is the best time to consult a graphic designer who knows how to create a consulting presentation that shine.

 Some people may consider this part boring, yet, it is crucial to your consulting presentation’s success.
 What you can do here is run through your presentation and check if there are any errors.
 In some cases, you can ask a colleague to check your work.
 Any incorrect grammar or wayward icon can diminish the value of your message, so make sure you edit your work before you publish it.